Lesson 1 of 13 · ⏱ 45 min · ✓ Free

 bash

-mkdir -p projects/rnaseq/data # create nested folders in one command
+mkdir -p projects/rnaseq/data # create all three levels at once

-mkdir -p ~/bash-linux-practice/scripts # create your course working directory
+mkdir -p ~/bash-linux-bioinformatics/module-1-foundations # create your course folder

 Linux has no recycle bin.
-When you delete a file with rm it is gone permanently.
-Always double-check before deleting anything.
-We will cover rm in Lesson 2.
+When you delete a file with rm, it is gone permanently — there is no undo and no recovery.
+Always double-check before deleting.
+We cover rm safely in Lesson 2.

 bash

-ls --help # quick summary of all flags
+ls --help # quick one-page summary of all ls options

 Open a fresh terminal.
 Find out exactly where you are.
-Then list everything in your home folder in long format with human-readable file sizes.
+Then list everything in your home folder in long format with human-readable sizes.
+Look at the output — notice which items start with d (folders) and which start with - (files).

 Show answer